dotnet/msbuild/documentation/specs/proposed/VS-OpenTelemetry.md

 - Configuring tail sampling in VS telemetry server side infrastructure to not overflow them with data.
 - How much head sampling.
 - In standalone we could start the collector async without waiting which would potentially miss some earlier traces (unlikely to miss the important end of build trace though) but would degrade performance less than waiting for it's startup.
 The performance and utility tradeoff is not clear.
+- Can we make collector startup faster?
+- We could let users configure sample rate via env variable.
+- Do we want to send antivirus state?
+It seems slow.